-The collection of history requires some consideration before activation.
+The collection of history may require consideration before activation on older platforms or systems short of disk space.

-The history files (HSTxxDB) are simple Enscribe keyed sequence files with a single primary key.
+History files (HSTxxDB) are simple Enscribe keyed sequence files with a single primary key.
 No alternate keys are used and the files are not TMF audited.
-If necessary, the HSTxxDB file may be purged.
+If necessary, history files may be purged.
 Stop MOMI, purge the desired files (or purge data) and restart MOMI.
 MOMI automatically creates files if needed.
 No special recovery procedures are required.